 Renton Technical College (RTC) was established in 1942.
 Renton Technical College offers part-time and full-time professional programs in automotive, business, law, construction, culinary, health, and technology as well as associate degree programs.
 The school’s student enrollment exceeds 4,000 students.
 Renton Technical College was originally established as a war production institution of higher education.

 7. Portland Community College

-Portland Community College offers an AAS in Paralegal degree program that has received approval from the ABA – the American Bar.
+Portland Community College offers an AAS in a Paralegal degree program that has received approval from the ABA – the American Bar.
 Portland Community College’s paralegal programs in Washington state include classes in the law areas of litigation, legal research, legal writing, interview techniques, among others.
 Students enrolled in Portland Community College Washington state paralegal programs graduate with refined problem-solving skills, communication skills, and professional competence.
-Portland Community College allows for the transfer of credits on a case by case basis.
+Portland Community College allows for the transfer of credits on a case-by-case basis.

 Portland Community College was established in 1961 to serve the needs of adult learners.
 PCC’s 250+ acre campus serves five counties – Washington, Yamhill, Clackamas, Columbia, and Multnomah.
 PCC’s student enrollment exceeds 90,000 students across the school’s four primary campuses.
 Portland Community College holds the distinction of being the largest community college in the state of Washington.

 8. Green River College